 Ali Parkinson

-Nicole is an experienced integrative psychotherapist (BACP accredited) She dreamt of being a psychiatrist but became a lawyer by mistake; she retrained and has never looked back.
+Nicole is an experienced integrative psychotherapist.
+She dreamt of being a psychiatrist but became a lawyer by mistake; she retrained and has never looked back.
 Nicole is quite direct, often irreverent, occasionally amusing and seems to reach the parts other therapists can’t.
-Alongside her private adult practice Nicole has worked at Cheltenham Ladies College for the last ten years.
+Alongside her private adult practice Nicole has worked at Cheltenham Ladies College for the last fifteen years.
 She primarily uses Schema Therapy, a fusion of Cognitive and Psychodynamic models to treat low mood, anxiety and many other mental maladies.
+She is also trained in EMDR a cutting edge treatment for PTSD, OCD and addiction.
 Nicole knows first-hand the power of psychotherapy and is on hand throughout the retreat to help process material that yoga and breathwork so often release.

 Shilpa Vadlamudi